espressif/esp-faq/docs/en/software-framework/peripherals/spi.rst

 --------------

-What is the difference among SPI, HSPI and VSPI in ESP32?
+What is the difference among SPI0, SPI1, HSPI and VSPI in ESP32?
 -------------------------------------------------------------------------------------

-  - ESP32 has four SPIs.
-Among which, SPI0 is connected to flash that stores programs, and SPI1 is connected to PSRAM.
-SPI0 and SPI1 share one GPIO port and they are occupied by default.
+  - ESP32 has 4 SPIs, SPI0 and SPI1 are two peripherals, also known as MSPI.
+SPI0 and SPI1 share the same SPI bus (same signals and IOs).
+The difference is, MSPI CS0 is connected to the main flash for firmware storage, and MSPI CS1 is connected to PSRAM.
 SPI2 and SPI3 are general-purpose SPIs that are available for customers to use.
   - HSPI represents the above-mentioned SPI2, and VSPI represents the SPI3.
 The two sets of SPIs are general-purpose SPIs and support QSPI.

 -------------------------